 - GT Biopharma (NASDAQ: GTBP) has also begun advancing other treatments based on its TriKE treatment platform.
 Its prostate drug candidate, ROR1 TriKE™, has shown enough potential that management has already sought out IND-enabling preclinical studies with the goal of transitioning to a Phase I/II clinical trial.

-- Aside from the progress that GT Biopharma (NASDAQ: GTBP) has made, analysts are now getting behind the stock with Roth Capital being first to initiate coverage with a Buy rating and $25 price target.
+- Aside from the progress that GT Biopharma (NASDAQ: GTBP) has made, analysts are now getting behind the stock with Roth Capital, B. Riley, & H.C.
+Wainwright all giving Buy ratings & price targets between $21 and $25 right now.

 Pursuant to an agreement between Midam Ventures LLC and GT Biopharma (GTBP) Midam has been paid $150,000 for a period from March 1, 2021, to April 1, 2021.
 This compensation is payment 1 of 12 as part of a 12-month agreement between Midam Ventures LLC & GT Biopharma (GTBP), for a period from March 1, 2021, to February 28, 2022.
 Midam Ventures LLC expects to be paid $150,000 per month for a total of 12 months by GT Biopharma (GTBP).
 Midam has been paid an additional $150,000 for a period from April 2, 2021, to May 1, 2021.
 This compensation is payment 2 of 12 as part of the Agreement.
 Midam has been paid an additional $150,000 for a period from May 2, 2021, to June 1, 2021.
 This compensation is payment 3 of 12 as part of the Agreement.
+Midam has been paid an additional $150,000 for a period from June 2, 2021, to July 1, 2021.
+This compensation is payment 4 of 12 as part of the Agreement.
 We may buy or sell additional shares of GT Biopharma (GTBP) in the open market at any time, including before, during, or after the Website and Information, to provide public dissemination of favorable Information about GT Biopharma (GTBP).
 Click here for full disclaimer.